+In the past, CESR has advanced work examining Peru's development policies.
 In April 1997, CESR presented information about Peru to the UN Committee on Economic, Social, and Cultural Rights, which subsequently released a report criticizing many aspects of the government's development policies.
 In February 1998, another CESR report, this time to the Inter-American Commission for Human Rights

-CESR has worked closely with Peruvian organizations, frequently serving as a consultant to environmental, indigenous, and human rights groups on legal issues and strategies for challenging unsustainable development.
+CESR has also worked closely with Peruvian organizations, frequently serving as a consultant to environmental, Indigenous, and human rights groups on legal issues and strategies for challenging unsustainable development.
 In November 1997, CESR co-sponsored a three-day conference in Lima involving the majority of the country's indigenous groups (including the national federation, AIDESEP) and a range of human rights and environmental groups from Peru, Ecuador, Bolivia, and the US, to discuss a common platform on oil development in the Peruvian Amazon.
 CESR led a session on strategies for negotiating with transnational corporations and worked with local organizations to prepare a guide to such negotiations.